PrettyHandy/fb-rotate/README.md

 Caveats
 -------

 Warning: Some white MacBooks (2006-2008), namely those using Intel's integrated graphics, have difficulty rotating to the 90º or 270º orientations and the resulting display may be difficult to use.

 Credits and License
 -------------------

 The original code for fb-rotate comes from a programming example in the book **Mac OS X Internals: A Systems Approach** by Amit Singh (© 2006).
 The source is made available under the GNU General Public License (GPL).
 For more information, see the book's associated web site: [http://osxbook.com][osxbook]

 Changes were made by [Eric Nitardy][ericn] (© 2010) which have to be made available under the same license.
-Made available on Homebrew by [PrettyHandy][prettyhandy].

 [osxbook]: http://osxbook.com
 [ericn]: http://cdlbb.github.com
 [fb-rotate]: http://modbookish.lefora.com/topic/3513246/A-Unix-Utility-to-Change-the-Primary-Display-on-OSX/
 [Modbook]: http://www.modbook.com
 [prettyhandy]: https://github.com/PrettyHandy